cloudflare/cloudflare-docs/products/rules/src/content/bulk-redirects/index.md

 Bulk Redirects allow you to define a large number of redirects at the account level.
 These redirects navigate the user from a source URL to a target URL using a given HTTP status code.

 Bulk Redirects are essentially static — they do not support any string replacement operations or regular expressions.
-However, you can configure URL Redirect options that affect their URL matching behavior and their runtime behavior.
+However, you can configure URL Redirect parameters that affect their URL matching behavior and their runtime behavior.

 ## Availability